Venice is the capital city of the Veneto region located in northeast Italy.

 - Walking around Venice during the day is extremely safe, as well as during the nights, much more than in other big cities around Europe.

-- Compared to the most touristic cities in Europe, Venice is much safer than Paris, Barcelona or London.
+- Compared to the most touristic cities in Europe, Venice is much safer than Paris, Barcelona, or London.

 - Venice is also one of the European cities with the lowest crime rate.